Explore the Coast Grants

 Advisory Board

-The ETC Grant Program benefits from the guidance of an Advisory Board, which represents the interests and needs of communities served by this grant program.
+The ETC Grant Program benefits from the guidance of an Advisory Board.
+The Advisory Board is comprised of experts and people with experience with outdoor education and equity.
+Their professional backgrounds will serve in the interest of the communities in grant program.
 The Advisory Board counsels Conservancy staff on the application process, review of applications, and ongoing delivery of the Explore the Coast grant program.
 To learn more about the Advisory Board and its current members, click here.

 Examples of ETC Grantees